codercoins/solo.ckpool.org/README.md

 3. Replace the "REPLACE_WITH_WALLET" string in `templates/home.html` with your CKPool.org wallet address.
 4. Run the app using `python app.py`.
 5. Open a web browser and navigate to `http://localhost:5000`.
 6. The dashboard should display in the browser.
+7. (Optional) Run as Hidden Service over TOR - First run the flask script then ust add the port number to your torrc file and make sure its set like this 80 127.0.0.1:5000 /var/ect/hiddenservice/
+8. (Optional) Run TOR and locate your hidden service url at /var/ect/hiddenservice/hostname/
+9. Enter .onion url in TOR Borwser and view your miner from anywhere in the world safely!

 ## Why it's Better